 - Consider a low pendant lamp over your dining table

-- Adjust your task lamp to keep the light on the task you’re undertaking
+- Try to ensure task lamp is adjustable (ie. bendy stem or pivoting head) to keep the light on the task you’re undertaking

 - Place a task lamp to the side of your work to reduce glare and limit shadows

-- Consider a LED foldable lamp for restaurants and dining out
+- Consider a compact LED foldable lamp (link opens in new window) for reading menus in restaurants and cafes

 - Position the lamp on the side of your strong eye and make sure it is angled away from you